 In the grand tradition of Ms. Carrie Bradshaw (I can just see her poised above the keys on her laptop), I guess you could say it got me thinking.
 In a world that insists on brands and labels so early on in our lives, separating everyone into distinct categories—punk, prep, rocker, jock—do we miss out on the exploration of what’s beyond those boundaries?
 If we become what the world has labelled us, what are we missing?
 Is it possible to be a little of this, and a little of that?

 Since the band’s first record, Hedley, the guys have been labelled by media as “pop-punk”—a brand that means very little to them in terms of their music, especially now.
-They have resisted the urge to become comfortable in the genre they were stamped with by others in the business and chose instead to push through the label, exploring other styles of music.
+They have resisted the urge to become comfortable in the genre others stamped them with in the business, and chose instead to push through the label, exploring other styles of music.

 “I think it’s allowed us the flexibility when we write to explore different types of music throughout one consistent record, and the tie that binds the record is often the style of singing that remains quite often the same,” says Jacob Hoggard, the band’s lead vocalist.
 “We definitely infuse a little more reggae in certain songs, then all of a sudden go a little more gospel in other songs, or straight up ‘pop-punk attitude’ in other ones.”